 "I think there's a certain amount of vicarious pleasure that we get from watching other people do things that we wouldn't dare do ourselves," Donaldson says.
 "I think heist movies work because there's a sustained tension to them.
 There's the planning part of it, the robbery itself, when there's even more tension, and then you have the aftermath.
 It's intriguing."

 And, unlike contemporary capers like "The Italian Job" or the "Ocean's" trilogy, the period element of "The Bank Job" makes it especially appealing, says writer Ian La Frenais.
 "It seems so old-fashioned, those days of tunneling through and robbing a bank.
 No one would think about doing that today.
 You'd just get yourself a BlackBerry and a Rottweiler and become a drug dealer."

-To learn more about "The Bank Job" and other movies, take a look at the links on the next page.
+To learn more about "The Bank Job" and other movies, take a look at the links below.

 Related HowStuffWorks Articles

 - Roger Donaldson, Jason Statham, Charles Roven, Steve Casman, Dick Clement and Ian La Frenais interviewed Jan.
 22, 2008